 The Methodist Church adopted the Strategy for Justice, Dignity and Solidarity in 2021.
 The aim of the Strategy is to help churches to become as fully inclusive as possible and address matters of Equality, Diversity and Inclusion (EDI), recognising this to be a crucial witness to the Gospel of God’s love for all in Christ.

-The South-East District, in order to support and implement various strands of the Strategy, has appointed Dr Deeptima Massey and Daniela Warr Schori in joint voluntary roles.
-They will help churches, circuits and the district to uphold EDI values of dignity, respect, inclusion and love for all, and promote good relations and practices in the life of the church.
+The South-East District, in order to support and implement various strands of the Strategy, has appointed Daniela Warr Schori in a voluntary role.
+Dan will help churches, circuits and the district to uphold EDI values of dignity, respect, inclusion and love for all, and promote good relations and practices in the life of the church.
 Through this role, the District will also shape the culture of the churches to become a place of belonging and inclusion for everyone and celebrate diversity.

 Daniela (Dan) is based at Trinity Methodist Church, Woking in the Wey Valley Circuit.
 She is the church administrator, and coordinator for the Foundry project, supporting community development activities.
 The project is part funded by the District.